joeldavidson1/Nutrition-API-APP/README.md

 ```powershell
 pip install -r requirements.txt
 ```
-Ensure you have Jupyter Notebook installed and open the file `data_cleaning.ipynb` and run all the cells.
+Ensure you have Jupyter Notebook installed, open the file `data_cleaning.ipynb`, and run all the cells.
 Next run:

 ```powershell
 python csv_to_json.py